-Purpose To establish guidelines for the suspension of compensation benefits to an injured worker or other person where an injured worker is incarcerated.
+Purpose To establish guidelines for the suspension of compensation benefits to an

 1. The Workers' Compensation Board (WCB) has approved POL 10/2016, Suspension of Benefits - While Incarcerated.

 - 2. The WCB recognizes that a worker who is incarcerated is unavailable for employment. - 3.
 The following procedure provides guidelines for WCB staff when determining whether to suspend the benefits of an injured worker or other person where a worker is incarcerated.